 - It has no monetization features.

-- It has minimal professional features.
+- Plus, it has minimal professional features.

-- It supports group/squad live streaming.
+- Supports group/squad live streaming.

 - Group streaming is relatively easy to set up and is available for free.